The stacked bar chart allows you to compare multiple measures through horizontally stacked bars.

 Create a parameter within the data source type.
 Within this parameter, select any field.
 The value will be determined by the selected field’s value.

-in any textbox (minimum, maximum, and interval).
+Click the axis range settings dialog and enter @ in any textbox (minimum, maximum, and interval).
 Then, select the parameter value.

 The value of the parameter is reflected in the axis of the chart.